NavyaG-lab/Tech-writer/ops/graphql_clients.md

 #### bearer token

-In the request settings click `Bearer` and add the output of running this command, excluding the `Bearer ` at the beginning
+In the request settings tabs bar below the URL, click `Bearer` (might be `Auth`, then choose `Bearer Token` in the dropdown) and add the output of running this command, excluding the `Bearer ` at the beginning

 ```
 nu auth token prod